gandhirahul/React-Search-app/README.md

-React Search App
+**React Search App**

-A simple React search app which:
+> A simple React search app which:

 1. Fetches the product JSON data using NODE API.

-2.Takes the user input from the search box and perform a search on the product JSON data and display the valid search results in the results section.
+2. Takes the user input from the search box and perform a search on the product JSON data and display the valid search results in the results section.

-2.Filters - Relevance, Popular, Low Price, High Price
+3. Filters - Relevance, Popular, Low Price, High Price

-3. Add to Compare feature
+4. Compare products

 Steps to run the project locally: